Jswig/Jswig.github.io/_pages/about.md

 I study computer science and mathematics at UC Santa Cruz.
 My current interests include data science, Python and Bayesian statistics.
-I contributed to an early-stage fintech startup throughout winter 2020.
 In April 2020, I joined [Startup Genome](https://startupgenome.com/) as a data science intern, where I worked on the analysis of survey data.
 Thoughout Summer 2020, I was a research intern at the